MOVES-JP Morgan picks Heilmaier, Iozzolino as co-heads of corporate finance Germany

 Heilmaier is joining JP Morgan from Goldman Sachs, where he had acted as head of Chemicals, EMEA.
 Iozzolino has been with JP Morgan since 2005 and has been Frankfurt-based since 2011.

+The two investment bankers will work closely with Christoph Seidel, head of M&A for Germany and Austria, helping expand JP Morgan’s Germany business across industry and product groups.

 A JP Morgan spokeswoman confirmed the contents of the memo.

-(Reporting by Arno Schuetze Editing by Maria Sheahan)
+Unrelated to the hires, JP Morgan has been building its business on the European continent in recent year as it prepares for Britain’s departure from the European Union.

+Chief Executive Jamie Dimon had said in January, that the bank could move more than 4,000 jobs out of Britain due to Brexit.